RTO and RPO explained

 In an environment like Buddy Care’s, data will always be lost after a restore because the transactions happen every few seconds, but the backup only runs once every hour.

-It is commonplace for the live backup sets to contain the most recent data and for historical data to be stored in another data set which is infrequently accessed.
+It is commonplace for the live backup sets to contain the most recent data and for historical data to be stored in an infrequently accessed data set.

 After the live data has been restored, historical data (6 months or more) is expected to take longer to restore.

-RPO is a significant figure and should be impressed on senior management that it is a way of mitigating and managing data loss after the event.
-They should be aware of what type of data won’t be initially restored and whether it will be restored later.
+RPO is a significant figure, and senior management should be impressed that it is a way of mitigating and managing data loss after the event.
+They should know what type of data won’t be initially restored and whether it will be restored later.

 Let’s not be technical here, however.
 Even though we are talking tech and maths here, the conundrum is the same for senior management.